-Refer to the RSM222 Common Page on Quercus for detailed information about tutorials times and tutorial resources.
-The tutorials for RSM222 will be delivered through a mix of synchronous and asynchronous sessions.
+Refer to the RSM222 Quercus Page for detailed information about tutorials times and tutorial resources.
+The tutorials for RSM222 will be delivered through synchronous sessions.
 Students are expected to complete all asynchronous content assigned for a given week on their own time.
 Attendance to synchronous tutorial sessions is optional.